cathyshyr/AllOfUs_Clinical_Trials/README.md

-# Social Determinants of Health and Clinical Trial Opportunities in the All of Us Research Program
+# Increasing Clinical Trial Diversity: Insights on Opportunities and Barriers from the All of Us Data

 This Github Repository contains the following files: